Is Sri Lanka a country you have wondered about visiting?

 Wander the Old Dutch Fort at Galle

-The UNESCO heritage site, Galle Fort, was built on a rocky peninsula by the Portuguese in 1584.
-It was later fortified by the Dutch during the 17th Century until the British seized the fort in 1796.
+The UNESCO heritage site Galle Fort was built on a rocky peninsula by the Portuguese in 1584.
+The Dutch fortified it during the 17th Century until the British seized it in 1796.

 Galle Fort was an important port between the East and Europe.
 Within the 52-hectare fort, buildings reflect each nationality.